-However, neither the maintenance tech or the installers are making an above average salary.
-To do that, you need to either be a manager or supervisor, an HVAC-R engineer or a refrigeration tech.
+However, neither the maintenance tech nor the installers are making an above-average salary.
+To do that, you need to either be a manager or supervisor, an HVAC-R engineer, or a refrigeration tech.

 When it comes to location, Texas and Ohio make up about 11% of the audience with a little less coming in from Florida and New York.
 In general, most of the professionals surveyed are from the North East United States or the larger states like Texas, Florida, and California.

-The one stand out is Washington.
-It is difficult to find a commonality here.
+The one standout is Washington.
+It is difficult to find commonality here.
 Weather doesn’t seem to be a factor.
-Some states are colder, like Indiana and Illinois, while other are warmer, like Florida and Texas.
+Some states are colder, like Indiana and Illinois, while others are warmer, like Florida and Texas.
 However, none of the really cold states are on here and the warm states don’t dominate the survey either.

 What did you study?

 As mentioned before, the HVAC-R industry is becoming more techy and more bookwormy.
 In fact, 61% have completed some kind of professional education.

 By far, the most common certificate is an EPA Section 608.
 No doubt, this is due to federal regulations.
 Section 608 of the Federal Clean Air Act requires that all persons who maintain, service, repair, or dispose of appliances that contain regulated refrigerants be certified in proper refrigerant handling techniques.
 Obviously, we all prefer to remain compliant with federal regulations, which is why 80% of HVAC-R professionals and business owners have passed the EPA Section 608 Certification.

 However, just having a Section 608 is not enough.
 If you don’t have any other degrees or certifications then you’re going to make about $51,000 a year, which is below the industry median of $55,000.